 Beth Newell is the creator, co-founder, and editor of Reductress, the satirical women’s magazine and growing comedy brand.
 She has over a decade of experience in the NYC comedy scene, having performed at The Upright Citizen’s Brigade, Caroline’s on Broadway, and The Magnet Theater.
-With Reductress, she coauthored the book How to Win at Feminism and co-created the Mouth Time podcast.
-Additionally her work has been featured in The Onion, McSweeney’s, The New Yorker, The Huffington Post, and Pendulous Breasts Quarterly.
+With Reductress, she coauthored the book How to Win at Feminism and co-created the Mouth Time podcast and The Reductress Minute podcast.
+Additionally her work has been featured in The Onion, McSweeney’s, The New Yorker, and The Huffington Post.
 Beth is a member of the cult classic improv group, Bombardo.
 She gave birth to her daughter in the backseat of a Honda Fit.

 praise for Beth